Powerlearnproject/se-day1-assignment-leemurage/README.md

     technologies.

-  - Enhances efficiency and productivity:-Automation of repetitive tasks boosts productivity and reduces human error
+  - Enhances efficiency and productivity:-Automation of repetitive tasks boosts productivity and reduces human error.

   - Strengthens other fields:-Software engineering strengthens other fields such as cybersecurity by ensuring the safety of online transactions and user